Architectural metal wall and roof panel systems that add beauty, strength, and sustainability to your next project

 PAC-CLAD wall and metal roofing panels are available in a dazzling color palette of Kynar-based 70% PVDF finishes, backed by an outstanding non-prorated finish warranty.
 Our standard colors include brilliant metallics, sophisticated wood grain and rich ore finishes.

-We invite you to explore the full line of PAC-CLAD products, which includes metal wall panel systems with hidden or exposed fasteners, standing-seam metal roof panels, flush-panel systems, soffit panel systems, perforated panels, column covers, coil and flat sheets.
+We invite you to explore the full line of PAC-CLAD products, which includes metal wall panel systems with hidden or exposed fasteners, standing-seam metal roof panels, flush-panel systems, soffit panel systems, perforated metal panels, column covers, coil and flat sheets.

 Petersen is a longtime leader in architectural metals, founded in 1965 and always exploring new and innovative applications for commercial and residential design.
 With facilities in Illinois, Georgia, Texas, Maryland, Arizona, Washington and Minnesota, we are ready to supply your next project anywhere in the country.
 Explore our case studies to learn more about the possibilities that PAC-CLAD systems offer you.
 For a full discussion of your specific requirements, schedule a virtual meeting with our experts.